sarjarapu/katacoda-scenarios/mongodb-intro-install/step1.md

-In this step you will download the binaries of MongoDB latest version on an ubuntu server
+In this step you will download the binaries of MongoDB latest version on an _Ubuntu_ server

 ## Download the MongoDB binaries

-Before we get started first we need to download MongoDB binaries.
-Current tutorial is running on _Ubuntu_.
-So download the binaries for _Ubuntu_ and uncompress it using below commands.
+Since the current tutorial is running on _Ubuntu_ server let's download the binaries for _Ubuntu_ and uncompress it using below commands.

 `wget http://downloads.mongodb.org/linux/mongodb-linux-x86_64-ubuntu1604-3.6.3.tgz
 tar xzvf mongodb-linux-x86_64-ubuntu1604-3.6.3.tgz